top of page

 Q. What should I bring to class?

-• 1 signed SHVC & SHRC release form for each child/adult participating in a class or visiting our facility for the first time.
+• 1 signed SHVC release form for each child/adult participating in a class or visiting our facility for the first time.

 • Water bottle